Frederick Argall - Photographer

 has him now living at the Staff and NCO Quarters at the New Gramby Barracks and Devon Militia Artillery Depot

-again with his wife and an 11 year old girl - Kate Eunice Elliott - who must have been a niece.
+again with his wife and an 11 year old girl - Kate Eunice Elliott - who may have been a niece.
 Here his occupation is

 listed as "Barrack Warden A.S.
 Corps".
-This position - held by military pensioners - was responsible for the care of
+This position - usually held by military pensioners - was responsible for the

 |Having found the service papers of No. 577